-The domain and class latent space dimensions are taken as $d_{z_\mathrm{c}} = d_{z_\mathrm{y}} = 4$.
 The proposed model with no adversarial training ($\lambda = -1$) is trained and evaluated on the synthetic example.
 The reconstructed response obtained from a traversal of the initial displacement $x_0$, shown in \autoref{fig:oscillator_pred_1a}, highlights another issue that occurs when combining physics-based and data-driven components in VAE: Although the variability in $x_0$ can not be accounted for by the physics-based model, and there is no information in the domain or class variables regarding the value of $x_0$, the lack of regularization results in a model that is free to capture the components of the measured displacement stemming from the variability in the initial displacement $x_0$.
 Although in this case the effect is benign, in more complex physical systems it can result in the model learning unknown confounding influences in a non-interpretable black-box manner.
-When the GRL regularization is utilized (\autoref{fig:oscillator_pred_1b}), the data-driven encoder is unable to capture the variability in $x_0$, effectively depriving the data-driven decoder from the information needed to reconstruct this component of the input measurements.
+When the GRL regularization is utilized (\autoref{fig:oscillator_pred_1b}), the data-driven encoder is unable to capture the variability in $x_0$, depriving the data-driven decoder from the information needed to reconstruct this component of the input measurements.

-The results shown in \autoref{fig:oscillator_pred_1} demonstrate how the unconstrained VAE will compensate discrepancies between the physics-based model prediction and the measurements caused by unknown confounding influences.
+The results shown in \autoref{fig:oscillator_pred_1} demonstrate how the unconstrained VAE will compensate for discrepancies between the physics-based model prediction and the measurements caused by unknown confounding influences.
 The reason why this can be detrimental for the learning task is illustrated in \autoref{fig:oscillator_pred_2a}.
-The unconstrained VAE prediction accounts for the learned confounding influence of $x_0$, resulting in underestimation of the prediction uncertainty.
+The unconstrained VAE accounts for the learned confounding influence of $x_0$, which can lead to underestimation of the uncertainty over the latent variables and predictions.
 In contrast, when the model is trained with the adversarial objective, the encoder is prevented from learning a representation of $x_0$.
-The uncertainty in the predicted displacement stemming from the variability in $x_0$ is more accurately accounted for in the uncertainty bounds of the reconstructed response, shown in \autoref{fig:oscillator_pred_2b} (right).
-This uncertainty can also be partly attributed to the fact that the mass-spring-dashpot system does not satisfy the additivity assumption described in Section \ref{section:challenges}.
+The uncertainty stemming from the partial knowledge of the physics, including the unknown influence of the viscous damping and the variability in $x_0$, is more accurately accounted for in the reconstructed response, as shown in (\autoref{fig:oscillator_pred_2b}).
+The additional uncertainty can also be attributed to the fact that the mass-spring-dashpot system does not satisfy the additivity assumption described in Section \ref{section:challenges}.